Vitaly Bubentsov

 Vitaliy Nikolayevich Bubentsov (Russian: Виталий Бубенцов; born February 12, 1944, Murmansk) is a Russian artist working in the genres of portrait, landscape, still-life and thematic picture executed in various techniques.
 He is an honored artist of the Russian Federation, a member of the Artists’ Union of Russia, a member of the International Association of Visual Art AIAP, UNESCO.

 Biography

-He was born in 1944 in Murmansk city.
+He was born in 1944 in Murmansk.
 Since 1969 he has been regularly participating in All-Union, republican, district and regional art exhibitions.
 He is a participant of foreign exhibitions in Finland, Norway, Sweden, the United States, Denmark, the Netherlands.

 He lives and works in Murmansk.

 Education

-Has left Leningrad Art School named after V. A. Serov in 1963 and Leningrad Institute of Painting, Sculpture and Architecture named after I. E. Repin in 1972.
+Has left Leningrad Serov Art School in 1963 and Leningrad Repin Academy of Arts in 1972.